pabloh25/pabloh25/README.md

 - 👋 Hi, I’m @pabloh25
-- 👀 I’m interested in Programação e Segurança da Informação
+- 👀 I’m interested in Programming and information security
 - 🌱 I’m currently learning Abap, JavaScript, nodejs e typescript.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on social development projects and remote jobs
-- 📫 How to reach me ...
+- 📫 How to reach me linkedIn https://www.linkedin.com/in/pablo-henrique-35a18a110/

 <!---
 pabloh25/pabloh25 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.